 1.b The interpreter advises all parties that everything said in the encounter will be interpreted.
-If any party requests that the interpreter refrain from interpreting all utterances, the interpreter is obliged to interpret the request to all parties and restate their obligation to interpret everything being uttered.
+If any party requests that the interpreter refrain from interpreting all utterances, the interpreter is obliged to

 1.c The interpreter retains English words mixed into the other language, as well as culturally bound terms which have no direct equivalent in English, or which may have more than one meaning.
 Whenever possible, the interpreter will attempt a translation of that word to provide the listener with an idea of what the word means.